PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom was stunned to silence at the sight of the space, and the luscious piles of hay.
 Kim claimed one of the close corner sections.
 Tom laid claim to the equal corner opposite and The Tailor joined her side, both having ample space.

-Fumbling at his sides he walked to the centre of the open space, reached up on tiptoes towards something overhead, and pulled a dangling thing down.
+But The Tailor did not sit, instead he fumbled at his sides then walked to the centre of the open space.
+He reached up on tiptoes towards something overhead, and pulled a dangling thing down.

 Something far above rattled.
 Movement caught Toms eye, and she saw a rope swinging in and out of the edge of the open door.